The Woman in the Fifth: Plot

-American writer Tom Ricks arrives in Paris to be closer to his young daughter who lives with his ex-wife.
-We learn that the divorce was caused by Tom's mental illness, from which he has apparently recovered.
-Completely broke, he accepts a job as a night guard for a local crime boss who owns a run down hostel.
-Stationed in a basement office, his only task is to push a button when a bell rings.
-The tranquility of the night, he hopes, will help him focus on his new novel.
-His days become more exciting when he starts a romance with Margit, a mysterious and elegant widow who sets strange rules to their meetings: she will only see him at her apartment in the fifth arrondissement, at 5pm sharp, twice a week and he should ask no questions about her work or her past life.
-He also gets closer to Ania, the Polish barmaid of the hostel where he lives, who has literary interests.
+American writer Tom Ricks arrives in Paris to be closer to his young daughter, who lives with his ex-wife.
+The divorce was prompted by Tom's mental illness, from which he has apparently recovered.
+After his possessions and money are stolen, he accepts a job as a night guard for Sezer, a local crime boss who owns a run-down hostel.
+Stationed in a basement office, his only task is to admit visitors who give the correct password.
+The tranquility of the nights, he hopes, will help him focus on his new novel.

+Tom begins romance with Margit, a mysterious and elegant widow who sets strange rules to their meetings: she will only see him at her apartment in the fifth arrondissement, at 5pm sharp, twice a week, and she forbids him to ask questions about her work or her past life.
+At the same time, Tom grows closer to Ania, the Polish barmaid at the hostel's café, who has literary interests and seeks out a copy of Tom's only published novel.